fonnesbeck/cqs_machine_learning/README.md

 **If you would rather not install the software yourself, you can use the MyBinder.org link at the top of the page to run the course materials on a remote server**

-You can update the course materials at any time by pulling from the course repository.
+If you have used Git to download the course materials,you can update the course materials at any time by pulling from the course repository.
 From your course directory, type:

 ```bash
 git pull